prio-data/views_pipeline/README.md

 ## Repository Structure and Explanations

 <details>
-  <summary>See repository structure and explanations below:</summary>
+  <summary>See the model repository structure and explanations below.</summary>

 ```
 pipeline_root/